 In order to get a BSc diploma, students must apply for a Bachelor’s degree with the Office of Educational Affairs (BOZ).
-Students can apply in any month with the exception of July.
-In order to receive your BSc diploma you will need to submit the BSc diploma form to BOZ-EE-CES@utwente.nl:
+Students can apply all year round.
+In order to receive your BSc diploma you will need to submit the BSc diploma form to BOZ-EE@utwente.nl:

 The Office of Educational Affairs will assess whether all the conditions for obtaining the degree have been met.
-Under normal circumstances, a collective Bachelor's graduation ceremony and a University-wide first year diploma ceremony take place annually in September/October.
-This year is not yet clear, we hope to inform you in due time.
+A collective EEMCS Bachelor's graduation ceremony will take place on 25 & 26 October 2024.
+Further information on this will follow in due time.

-The module runs all year and is coordinated by Remke Assink and Floris Zwanenburg.
-You can reach us via email@example.com.
+The module runs all year and is coordinated by Floris Zwanenburg and Module Support EE.
+You can reach us via firstname.lastname@example.org.